mansoorakhtar/plotter/readme.txt

 We will assume that Node JS is already installed on your system.

-Open command prompt, and cd to your project directory and run below command
+Clone Project to local, Open command prompt, and cd to your project directory and run below command

 npm update